just-install/registry/CONTRIBUTING.md

 ## Guidelines

-- **Stable versions**: We only add stable versions that the developer deems stable.
+- **Stable versions**: We only add versions that the developer deems stable.
 Exceptions are apps that are only available in pre-release form and that are sufficiently popular.
 - **Must have an installer**: Portable applications and stuff distributed via Zip, Tar, or 7zip archives will not be accepted.
 7zip in particular is especially hard to support.
 We expect the installer to create a Start menu entry to launch the application.